sebastiencouture/recurve-storage/README.md

 below enables caching regardless if there is support (private browsing mode, old browsers).
 Always caching can be useful if you run into bottlenecks due to calls to storage.

-The cache object needs to implement two methods: `get` and `set`. (recurve-cache)[http://github.com/sebastiencouture/recurve-cache] is compatible.
+The cache object needs to implement two methods: `get` and `set`. [recurve-cache](http://github.com/sebastiencouture/recurve-cache) is a compatible cache.
 ```javascript
 var Cache = require("recurve-cache");
 new Storage.Local({